Archangel tarot card interpretation. Ways to interpret Tarot cards. — High Priest, Hierophant

 • Wands speak of magic and creativity.

-The wonderful thing is that anyone can do fortune-telling.
-Tarot cards speak of your intention.
-They cannot tell you what is not in your subconscious, because you give your energy to the arcana, and they simply reflect it back.
+The wonderful thing is that anyone can perform fortune telling.
+Tarot cards speak about your intention.
+They cannot tell you what is not in your subconscious, because you give the arcana your energy, and they simply reflect it back.

-Learning Tarot can begin by learning the meaning of each card, it is important to understand its meaning, this is very useful.
-But, when you start practicing divination and get to know your deck better, it will begin to speak to you with its special individual symbols.
+Learning Tarot can begin with learning the meaning of each card, it is important to understand its meaning, this is very useful.
+But, when you begin to practice fortune telling and get to know your deck better, it will begin to speak to you with its special individual symbols.

 Major Arcana

-Fool: Childish idealism, innocence, stupidity, unlimited potential.
-If the Jester appears in your divination, it's time to start something new.
-Be spontaneous, and accept the "nonsense" in you.
+Fool: childlike idealism, innocence, stupidity, unlimited potential.
+If the Fool appears in your fortune telling, it's time to start something new.
+Be spontaneous, and embrace the “dope” in you.

-Magician: skill, magic, power.
+Mage: skill, magic, strength.
 This is an action and ability card.
 You can achieve what you want.

-High Priestess: the unconscious, dreams, mysticism.
+The High Priestess: the unconscious, dreams, mysticism.
 The card opposes or complements the Mage.
-Where he steps forward, she steps back to let her intuition speak.
-Listen to the space in between.
+Where he steps forward, she takes a step back to let her intuition speak.
+Listen to the space between them.

-Empress: mother earth, creation, fertility.
-The Empress is very sensual and very caring.
-She tells you that it is important to nourish others and yourself, in particular, through nature.
+Empress: earth mother, creation, fertility.
+The Empress is very sensitive and very caring.
+She tells you that it is important to nourish others and yourself, in particular, this must be done through nature.

 Emperor: tradition, authority, rules.
-The Emperor is a paternal figure in a very rigid, traditional sense of the word; it is the father who is the breadwinner and punishes when the punishment is justified.
-If an emperor appears, rules and regulations are paramount because they give us structure.
+The Emperor is a paternal figure in a very rigid, traditional sense of the word; it is the father who is the provider and punishes when punishment is warranted.
+If an emperor appears, rules and regulations are of utmost importance because they give us structure.

-Hierophant: faith, learning, conformity.
+Hierophant: faith, training, conformity.
 The Hierophant believes in education.
 He often represents the church.

 Lovers: duality, love, harmony.
 Lovers often talk about romance.
-Sometimes they talk about a difficult decision, in which it is important to make the right choice, but it is not always clear which one, because you want both at the same time.
+Sometimes they talk about a difficult decision in which it is important to make the right choice, but it is not always clear which one, because you want both at once.

 Chariot: balance, self-control, war within oneself.
-The map shows two horses or two sphinxes.
-By pulling the chariot, you must master both of them.
+The card shows two horses or two sphinxes.
+By pulling the chariot, you should master both of them.
 If you do this, you will win.

-Strength: resilience, stamina, self-confidence.
+Strength: resilience, resilience, self-confidence.
 While the chariot requires a heavy hand, true strength requires a light touch.
 It is important for you to have patience and compassion, as well as confidence.

 Hermit: spirituality, loneliness, wisdom.
 The hermit withdraws into himself, seeking an understanding of something greater.
-If he fell out in the layout, then it's time to do self-observation.
-Give yourself some time to be alone and find the answers.
+If it appears in the reading, then it’s time to engage in introspection.
+Give yourself some time to be alone and find answers.

 Justice: morality, karma.
-The card appears when you are trying to do something right or when you feel like you have been cheated.
+The card appears when you are trying to do something right or when you feel like you have been deceived.
 In any case, examine yourself to find true justice.

 The Hanged Man: sacrifice, self-awareness, knowledge.
-The Hanged Man is another union of opposites, and he requires us to let go of something in order to gain control.
+The Hanged Man is another union of opposites, and it requires us to let go of something in order to gain control.

 Moderation: moderation, compromise, self-control.
-She brings opposing forces into the life of a fortuneteller, teaches them to respect.
-It requires a balance of hard work and self-restraint.
+She brings opposing forces into the fortuneteller’s life and teaches them to respect them.
+This requires a balance of hard work and self-restraint.

-Tower: destruction, betrayal, start over.
-The tower is on fire for the sudden destruction of everything you held dear.
+Tower: destruction, betrayal, starting all over again.
+The tower is burning about the sudden, destruction of everything you hold dear.
 It may simply mean a new perspective or a drastic change in life circumstances.

 Star: hope, inspiration, new opportunities.
-After the tower has destroyed everything, the star gives a balm to the soul.
+After the tower has destroyed everything, the star provides balm for the soul.
 No matter what happens, there is always a way out, hope.
-When a star appears, relax and let the peacefulness and vastness of the universe soothe and inspire you.
+When a star appears, relax and allow the peacefulness and vastness of the Universe to calm and inspire you.

 Moon: illusion, mysticism, possibility (positive or negative).
 Allow yourself to be open to fantasy.
 Allow the impossible.

-Sun: clarity, confidence, surety.
+Sun: clarity, confidence, guarantor.
 Now we are back to the light.
 There is no ambiguity here.
-Under the sun you must bask in your confidence.
-Arkan tells you that you are brilliant, energetic and successful.
+Under the sun you should bask in your confidence.
+The Arcanum tells you that you are brilliant, energetic and successful.

 Judgment: condemnation, atonement.
-You could interpret the Court in a harsh light.
-But it is better to look at the map differently.
+You might interpret the Court in a harsh light.
+But it's better to look at the map differently.
 Use common sense and meditate on the choices you have made in the past without judging yourself or others.

 Peace: completion, fulfillment, unity.
 The world completes the tarot cycle.
-You have completed what you set out to do, and now you must savor the unity you have found within yourself.
+You have finished what you set out to do and now you must savor the unity that you have found within yourself.

 Minor Arcana